fablab-luenen/dokuwiki-preconfigured/README.md

 Hint: This readme is aspirational.
-Basically none of this is real yet.
+Not much of this is real yet.

 # dokuwiki-preconfigured